RaffOwO/vesuveus/README.md

   if you would like something the [Frame-48](https://github.com/gregsqueeb/Frame-48) by gregsqueeb is a great option.

 So, this **42-key layout** provides the best of both worlds.
 It offers usability, comfort, and an efficient use of space.
 This layout strikes the perfect balance between usability, comfort, and dimensions.
-Additionally, it retains familiar shortcuts with the placement of modifier keys (CTRL, ALT, etc.), and the arrow cluster is optimally positioned.
+Additionally, it retains familiar shortcuts with the placement of modifier keys (CTRL, OS, ALT, etc.), and the arrow cluster is optimally positioned.

-What makes this layout truly remarkable is the need to memorize only two layers, which are mirrored to the thumbs.
+What makes this layout truly remarkable is the need to memorize only two layers, which are accessible by holding the thumb central and inner keys.
 This allows you to access the full 104 keys without shifting the essential keys, such as space, arrows, or modifiers.
 It's easy to learn and use, making it an excellent choice for those new to the world of ergonomic mechanical keyboards.

   <p align="center" style="box-shadow: 0px 4px 8px rgba(0, 0, 0, 0.1);">
       <img src="./files/media/layout.svg" alt="Layout" width="400"/>